Pool Deck Resurfacing vs Pressure Washing

 On top of that, chlorinated pool water splashing onto the deck is mildly acidic.
 Over time it etches the surface and pulls minerals out of the concrete.
 Combine that with the constant damp and you have ideal conditions for both surface growth (algae, mildew) and long-term deterioration (pitting, popping).

-Master-planned community decks in Cinco Ranch, Cross Creek Ranch, and Firethorne that were poured in the mid-2000s are hitting the 18 to 20 year mark now, and we are seeing a lot of early finish failure.
-Homes built in 2015 and later are usually still in good enough shape that a proper cleaning restores them completely.
+Master-planned community decks in Cinco Ranch, Cross Creek Ranch, and Firethorne that were poured in the mid-2000s are hitting the 18 to 20 year mark now, so finish wear should be reviewed carefully.
+Homes built in 2015 and later may still be good cleaning candidates, but surface condition matters more than age alone.

 A pool deck that was clearly beautiful five years ago and just looks "tired" is almost always a cleaning problem, not a resurfacing problem.
 The key word is "tired" versus "broken." — A conversation with a Cross Creek Ranch homeowner last April